-The Camden Campus Center opened as the College Center, a two-level building, in 1964.
-It was the first freestanding student center in the Rutgers University system.
-The Campus Center underwent three expansions / renovations in 1975,1988 and 1994.
+The Campus Center opened as the College Center, a two-level building, in 1964.
+It was the first freestanding student center at any Rutgers University location.
+The Campus Center underwent three expansions and renovations in 1975,1988 and 1994.
 The original building housed only staff offices and some conference meeting space.
-The current campus center is 94,671 gross square feet.
+The current Campus Center is 94,671 gross square feet.

-The campus bookstore relocated to a new facility on Cooper Street in 2004 and this area was remodeled as a convenience store, student lounge, billiards room, student art gallery and reading room with wireless access.
-The dining facility was renovated during summer 2007.
+The campus bookstore relocated to a new facility on Cooper Street in 2004 and its former home in the Campus Center, called The Corner, was remodeled as a convenience store, student lounge, billiards room, student art gallery and reading room with wireless access.
+The dining facility was renovated during summer 2007 and again in summer 2019.
 Additional student leader lounges and staff offices were renovated between January 2007 and October 2007.
-The multi purpose room, main lounge and lower level of the original facility were recently renovated , additional renovations are scheduled for other areas of the building.
+The multi-purpose room, main lounge and lower level of the original facility were renovated in 2018, and additional renovations are scheduled for other areas of the building.